Interesting Facts for Kids

 A flight from Barcelona/Spain to Quito/Ecuador takes roughly 8 hours and from New York/USA a flight takes 9 hours.

-- The capital city of Ecuador, Quito, is not only the highest official capital in the world but also the closest capital to the equator.
+- The capital city of Ecuador, Quito, is the second highest capital in the world (after La Paz in Bolivia) and the closest capital to the equator.
 Quito's elevation is 2,850 m/ 9,350 ft above sea level.

 Plaza Grande in Quito, the capital city of Ecuador